-- 1. Showing variation across high schools in the relationship of HSGPA with college graduation.
-Variation in the predictiveness of HSGPAs by high school could occur either because HSGPAs represent higher levels of readiness from some high schools versus others (i.e., HSGPAs underpredict or overpredict graduation for all students at a school) or because the relationship (slope) of the HSGPA differs across high schools (i.e., providing a stronger signal at some schools than others).
-Prior research has not shown the extent to which there is variation in the relationship of HSGPAs with college graduation by high school. - 2.
-Conducting equivalent tests on ACT scores as on HSGPA.
+1) Showing variation across high schools in the relationship of HSGPA with college graduation.
+Variation in the predictiveness of HSGPAs by high school could occur either because HSGPAs represent higher levels of readiness from some high schools vs. others (i.e., HSGPAs under- or over-predict graduation for all students at a school), or because the relationship (slope) of the HSGPA differs across high schools (i.e., providing a stronger signal at some schools than others).
+Prior research has not shown the extent to which there is variation in the relationship of HSGPAs with college graduation by high school.

+- 2) Conducting equivalent tests on ACT scores as on HSGPA.
 Past studies have not explicitly tested whether standardized assessments are comparable across high schools as measures of college readiness.
-We examined whether students with the same ACT scores have different college outcomes based on which high school they attended or if the slope of the relationship of test scores with college outcomes varies by high school. - 3.
-Discerning the extent to which there are high school effects on college graduation that are not captured in either students' HSGPAs or ACT scores.
-Although past studies have provided evidence that high school effects on college outcomes exist, they have not quantified the magnitude of high school effects (e.g., the variance across high schools), that is, how much of a difference it makes which high school a student attended for students who look similar based on their ACT score and HSGPA.
+We examine whether students with the same ACT scores have different college outcomes based on which high school they attended, or if the slope of the relationship of test scores with college outcomes varies by high school. - 3) Discerning the extent to which there are high school effects on college graduation that are not captured in either students' HSGPAs or ACT scores.
+While past studies have provided evidence that high school effects on college outcomes exist, they have not quantified the magnitude of high school effects (e.g., the variance across high schools), that is, how much of a difference it makes which high school a student attended for students who look similar based on their ACT score and HSGPA.

-We began by identifying the extent to which the relationship of each achievement indicator depends on the high school a student attends:
+We begin by identifying the extent to which the relationship of each achievement indicator depends on the high school a student attends:

-Research Question 1: How different are college graduation rates (6 years after initial enrollment) for students with the same HSGPAs/ACT scores who come from different high schools?
+RQ1: How different are college graduation rates (six years after initial enrollment) for students with the same HSGPAs/ACT scores who come from different high schools?

-We then compared the size and consistency of the relationships of HSGPAs and ACT scores with college graduation and examined whether including students' ACT scores in the prediction of college graduation substantially reduces inconsistency across high schools over using HSGPA alone:
+We then compare the size and consistency of the relationships of HSGPAs and ACT scores with college graduation, and examine whether including students' ACT scores in the prediction of college graduation substantially reduces inconsistency across high schools over using HSGPA alone:

-- Research Question 2: Do ACT scores provide a stronger or more consistent prediction of college readiness across high schools than HSGPAs? - Research Question 3: Is there less high school variance in college graduation rates in models that use students' ACT
+RQ2: Do ACT scores provide a stronger, or more consistent, prediction of college readiness across high schools than HSGPAs?